mikemag/Mastermind/docs/initial_guesses/Initial_Guesses.md

 All Mastermind algorithms are sensitive to the first guess chosen.
 Guessing 1111 first gives far less information about the secret than 1234.
 There are a limited set of different choices for every combination of pin and color counts.

 I've run all games for each deterministic algorithm with each possible initial guess.
-Raw results are in this directory.
+Raw results are in the .csv files in this directory.
+Tables below give what most people want: the one that yields the best average turns.

-TODO: add results for 6p, 7p, and 8p games.
-TODO: add tables with results for each algorithm.

 ## Patterns of initial guesses